-Registry information never goes on a proper wedding invitation.
+Registry information never goes on a wedding invitation.
 It is either spread by word of mouth by friends and family, or on your couple's website.
 These are the only two appropriate ways to communicate your registry.
+Moreover, if you add your registry to your Save the Dates, it says,

 DOES MY SAVE THE DATE HAVE TO MATCH MY INVITATION?